checklist/wordpress/guide.md

 ### Where can I use this?

-Naturally, you can use this for any list on your site.
+Naturally, you can use this on any list on your site.
 Here are a few examples:
 * Action list.
 Things to do.
 E.g. DIY instructions
 * Shopping lists.
 Things you will need to get something accomplished.
 E.g. DIY lists
 * Recipes.
 Inclued a list of ingredients